(949) 407-8904 Mon - Fri 08:00 - 17:00 23661 Birtcher Dr., Lake Forest, California, USA

 Chemical Vapor Deposition

-Definition Physical vapor deposition (PVD) is a series of vacuum deposition methods used to produce films and coatings.
+Definition Physical vapor deposition (PVD) is a series of vacuum deposition methods that produce films and coatings.
 PVD is characterized by a process in which the material changes from a condensed phase to a gas phase and then back to the condensed phase of the film (physical process).
 The most common PVD processes are sputtering and evaporation.
 Chemical vapor deposition (CVD) is a vacuum deposition method.
 In a typical CVD, the wafer (substrate) is exposed to one or more volatile precursors that react and/or decompose on the surface of the substrate to produce the desired deposit.
 Volatile by-products are also typically produced which are removed by the gas stream through the reaction chamber.

 Application PVD is used to make articles that require films for mechanical, optical, chemical, or electronic functions.
 For example, semiconductor devices, thin-film solar panels, glass coatings, etc. Chemical vapor deposition (CVD) is used to produce high-quality, high-performance solid materials.
 This process is commonly used in the semiconductor industry to produce thin films.

 Temperature Relatively low The process temperature of the CVD method is very high and usually exceeds the tempering temperature of the high-speed steel.
-Thus in order to restore the hardness, the tools must be subjected to vacuum heat treatment after coating.
+Thus to restore the hardness, the tools must be subjected to vacuum heat treatment after coating.

 Cleaning Requirement High Low